 Whenever my husband and I order delivery from our favorite Lebanese place, the center of the meal isn’t the chicken shawarma or the mixed grill for two—it’s the potent garlic sauce, toum.
-Despite my desperate messages for extra toum, they never pack more than three 2-ounce containers of the stuff.
-I carefully ration the precious substance, but my husband mindlessly finishes his tub and a half and descends onto my share, leaving me forced to re-calibrate each of my smears and paw hysterically at empty containers.
+Despite my desperate messages for extra toum, they never pack more than three two-ounce containers of the stuff.
+I carefully ration the precious substance, but my husband mindlessly finishes his tub and a half and descends onto my share, leaving me forced to recalibrate each of my smears and paw hysterically at empty containers.

 Thankfully, toum is pretty easy to make and stays fresh in the fridge for a month, so there’s no reason not to always have a surplus.
 Ever since realizing this, I’ve been able to focus on more important things during dinner—like constructing the perfect bite of shish tawook, charred onion, and pickles on my fork.

 An emulsion always involves two incompatible liquids that are brought together by dispersing one into tiny droplets suspended throughout the other.
-This can be done with vigorous shaking and agitation, just like whisking oil into a vinaigrette, but without an emulsifier, the coupling is only temporary.
-Emulsifiers and stabilizers help these droplets stay dispersed by coating each and reducing the surface tension, preventing them from coalescing.
+This can be done with vigorous shaking and agitation—as when you're whisking oil into a vinaigrette—but without an emulsifier, the coupling is only temporary.
+Emulsifiers and stabilizers help these droplets stay dispersed by coating each one and reducing the surface tension, preventing them from coalescing.

-Mayo is such a stable emulsion because both the lecithin and proteins in an egg are some of the most powerful emulsifiers around.
+Mayo is such a stable emulsion because the lecithin and proteins in an egg are some of the most powerful emulsifiers around.
 One egg is capable of emulsifying one gallon of oil, resulting in a stiff and spreadable sauce.
 A properly made toum will be just as thick and densely packed with billions of oil droplets, but it’s all held together with the far less stable proteins and pulverized plant tissues of garlic.
-This makes bringing toum together a more delicate process than mayo, but with some patience, you can easily avoid pitfalls.
+This makes bringing toum together a more delicate process than making mayo, but with some patience, you can easily avoid pitfalls.

 This first step is to make a smooth and fluffy garlic paste.
-Start with the freshest garlic for the most flavorful toum.
-Pre-peeled cloves sold in bulk lose much of their pungency, while old sprouting heads of garlic can be bitter and harsh.
+Start with the freshest garlic for the most flavorful toum: Pre-peeled cloves sold in bulk lose much of their pungency, while old, sprouting heads of garlic can be bitter and harsh.
 Look for firm, tight heads with no signs of bruising or sprouting.

 Once the garlic is smooth, I blend in only some of the fresh lemon juice.
 With mayo, all of the liquid can be added at the start because the egg is such a strong emulsifier.
-But because garlic is a weaker as an emulsifier, we'll need all the help we can get, and keeping the paste thick creates more drag on the oil droplets, helping to keep them apart.
+But because garlic is a weaker emulsifier, we need all the help we can get, and keeping the paste thick creates more drag on the oil droplets, helping to keep them apart.

 I interrupt the oil stream after each half cup with spoonfuls of lemon juice and water.
 This prevents overcrowding the liquid phase with too many droplets of oil and breaking the emulsion.
 Continuing this process, alternating with oil and water, will yield a fluffy, thick, and stable garlic sauce.
-Add more oil for a thicker and milder spread or less for a more pungent and free-flowing sauce.
+Add more oil for a thicker and milder spread, or less for a more pungent and free-flowing sauce.

-Stocked with homemade toum, you’ll never be left to suffer the whims of miserly take-out portions or greedy husbands again.
+Stocked with homemade toum, you’ll never be left to suffer the whims of miserly takeout portions or greedy husbands again.